nova-model/nova-tutorial/episodes/06-Advanced-Data-Modeling.md

         self.settings_bind.update_view(self.settings)
 ```

-And in your view, remove all other fields and add the following InputField (modify `src/trame_with_pydantic/app/views/main.py`):
+In your view, remove all other fields and add the following InputField (modify `src/trame_with_pydantic/app/views/main.py`):

 ```python
 ...